-- 8. The decision is reached by the Associate Vice President for Student Affairs and Dean of Students or designee (administrative hearing) or members of the Student Affairs Disciplinary Committee (student conduct committee hearing) as to whether the accused in "responsible" or "not responsible" for violating the Student Code of Conduct. - 9.
-If possible, the accused is usually informed in writing of the outcome (responsible or not responsible) of the hearing and sanctions within three (3) business days after the hearing.
-In the event a decision cannot be made within three (3) business days, the accused will be informed by the Associate Vice President for Student Affairs and Dean of Students or designee.
+- 8. The decision is reached by the Vice President for Student Affairs or designee (administrative hearing) or members of the Student Affairs Conduct Committee (student conduct committee hearing) as to whether the accused in "responsible" or "not responsible" for violating the Student Code of Conduct. - 9.
+If possible, the accused is usually informed in writing of the outcome (responsible or not responsible) of the hearing and sanctions within a minimum of three (3) business days after the hearing.
+In the event a decision cannot be made within three (3) business days, the accused will be informed by the Vice President for Student Affairs or designee.